corda/corda-training-template/README.md

 # To all external trainers:
 This repo will have a major upgrade on March 26th.
 The primary changes will be
 1. Corda version bump
-2. Cordapp structural changes: seperate flows and contracts/states
+2. Cordapp structural changes: separate flows and contracts/states
 3. Spring server rewrite.

 The upgraded code is done and you can see the preview at branch[ 4.4-update ](https://github.com/corda/corda-training-template/tree/4.4-update)